-New Path Forward on Early Learning and Child Care
+New Path Forward on Early Learning and Child Care.
 On March 6, 2019, with the other Governing Members of the Métis National Council, our government signed the Métis Nation Early Learning and Child Care Accord with the Government of Canada.
-This agreement commits \$450.7 M over ten years to strengthen early learning and childcare programs and services for children and families, recognizing that Governing Members are best placed to design, deliver and integrate Métis culture, languages and values into programs for Métis Nation children and families.
-MN-S is receiving \$9.57 Million annually for the first four years, with a funding agreement for years five to ten to come.
+This agreement commits \$450.7M over ten years to strengthen early learning and childcare programs and services for children and families, recognizing that Governing Members are best placed to design, deliver and integrate Métis culture, languages and values into programs for Métis Nation children and families.
+MN-S is receiving \$9.57 Million annually for the first four years, with further funding to come.

-To improve early learning and childcare for Métis citizens, MN-S held a conference in Saskatoon on February 1, 2020 with 180 childcare professionals and early learning educators from all 12 Regions.
-The discussion focused on developing effective policies and programs, looking at wrap-around services that are fully supportive of the continued mental, physical, spiritual and emotional well-being of the care and learning of Métis children and their families.
+To improve early learning and childcare for Métis citizens, MN-S held a conference in Saskatoon In February 2020 with 180 childcare professionals and early learning educators from all 12 Regions.
 In direct response to the gathering and feedback from participants, we are implementing the following:

-1. Awanii Niiya - Who I am: Strong, Confident Métis
+Awanii Niiya - Who I am: Strong, Confident Métis.
 Participants noted the need for Elder voices throughout our work.
 We are working with Métis Elders and communities to establish visual identifiers so that childcare centres, community partners and schools can project key Métis symbols and cultural competencies.
 A Government of Canada grant of \$350,000 is funding this project.
+This resource will be distributed to childcare centres, school divisions and early learning programs including professional training opportunities for educators to ensure accurate delivery of the Who I Am curriculum by October 2021.

-2. Michif Early Learning Pilot Project and Dene Early Learning Pilot Project
+• Michif Early Learning Pilot Project and Dene Early Learning Pilot Project.
 Participants also voiced the vital need for the revitalization and transmission of Michif in our early learning centres and schools.
-Recognizing a gap in the provincial education system, our government is investing \$1.2 M in language immersion programming.
-Starting this fall, the Michif Early Learning Pilot Project will provide Michif immersion programming in five school divisions.
-Working closely with Canadian Geographic, MN-S will design and implement supports to ensure young children and their families have access to the Michif language, and Métis culture, values and traditions.
-This will allow over 200 children to work closely with Michif Language Keepers to revive the Michif language.
+Recognizing a gap in the provincial education system, in 2020-21 our government is investing \$1.2 M in language immersion programming.
+The Michif Early Learning Pilot Project will provide Michif immersion programming in nine school divisions this fall.
+Working closely with Canadian Geographic, MN-S is designing and implementing supports to ensure young children and their families have access to the Michif language, and Métis culture, values and traditions.
+This will allow over 300 children to work closely with Michif Language Keepers to revive the Michif language.

 Similarly, our government has invested \$200,000 in the Dene Early Learning Pilot Project to support young Métis children to learn the Dene language in the Northern Lights School Division.
-Working closely with the community of La Loche and Ducharme Elementary School, this funding will help students from Dene-speaking Métis families learn their language and grow the use of the Dene language.
+Working closely with the community of La Loche and Ducharme Elementary School, this funding helps students from Dene-speaking Métis families learn their language and revitalize the use of the Dene language.